Using Innovative Agriculture to Conserve Biodiversity

 Researchers even named it after my family: The bee’s scientific name is Ceratina (Ceratinula) fioreseana.

-For me, the lesson is obvious: Despite what many people may assume, agriculture doesn’t compete against biodiversity.
-Instead, it coexists and even flourishes alongside biodiversity in a system of sustainability.
+Pour moi, the lesson is obvious: Despite what many people may assume, agriculture doesn’t compete against biodiversity.
+Au lieu, it coexists and even flourishes alongside biodiversity in a system of sustainability.

 We’ve found a way to keep a proper balance.
-Two-thirds of Brazil is protected from development, and only 8 percent of the country is cultivated.
+Two-thirds of Brazil is protected from development, et seulement 8 percent of the country is cultivated.
 We have very stringent environmental laws for agricultural production, where deforestation and burning are expressly prohibited and punished.

 We owe much of our success to technology.
 Because of tools such as GM technology, we grow more food on less land than ever before.
-GM soybeans, for example, are a vast improvement over non-GM varieties.
-They withstand deadly pressure from weeds, pests, and disease.
+Soja GM, par exemple, are a vast improvement over non-GM varieties.
+They withstand deadly pressure from weeds, parasites, et la maladie.
 Under the proper care of farmers, these crops thrive and generate a bounty that farmers from the last century would have regarded as inconceivable.

 These strong yields allow us to conserve our amazing biodiversity, which is one of Brazil’s greatest natural resources—as well as one of the main reasons we can produce so much food.